-Reffeed (formerly RewFeed) is a scam automated trading software, originally from 2017, and relaunched in October 2018.
+Reffeed (formerly RewFeed) is a scam automated trading software, originally from 2017, and now it has been relaunched in October 2018.

 Warning!
 You Will Lose Your Money… Unless you invest at a licensed and regulated broker.